 // ❌ localStorage.setItem('token', token)

-// Use memory storage (managed by @cloudillo/base)
+// Use memory storage (managed by @cloudillo/core)

 // ✅ cloudillo.accessToken = token